Simon Lie joins the AIRINC/Plane Sciences Team

 The addition of the HFR5 is a significant achievement due to its more modern design compared to the older model solid state recorders.
 Honeywell graciously supplied two flight recorders (HFR5-D and HFR5-V) for testing purposes.

-MARS now handles the entire Honeywell legacy product line as well as the L3 F1000 SSFDR.
-The HFR5 unit is a separate 1U equipment box and this will be the platform we will now use for future recorder interfaces.
-Once the HFR5 upgrade is completed, we will be turning our attention to additional flight recorder types according to the priorities of the MARS steering committee led by the Saudi AIB.
-We will also turn back our attention to the previous recorders and putting those into 1U units.
+MARS is being finalized as a product that initially handles the entire Honeywell legacy product line as well as the L3 F1000 SSFDR, which represents a substantial percentage of recorders installed worldwide.
+The HFR5 unit is a separate 1U equipment box and this will be the platform we plan to use for the production system including future recorder interfaces.
+Once the HFR5 upgrade is completed, we will be turning our attention to additional flight recorder types according to the priorities of the MARS steering committee.

 Since recorders must be recertified if they are removed from the airframe, even for incidents where the recorder is not crash-damaged, it is feasible to remove the CSMU and simply connect it to MARS instead of downloading the recorder through the front connector/firmware.
 Using MARS eliminates the need to maintain handheld download units and cables designed for routine airline replay use.
 More importantly, MARS gives you an individual file for each chip offering the maximum potential of recovering all the data even if there are occasional issues with the recording.